risonsimon/startup-viability-calculator/README.md

 The calculator combines these metrics to produce a final score.
 A score of 1 or higher suggests viability for an indie startup, while a score of 2 or higher indicates potential for a scale-up.

+## Acknowledgments

+This project was kickstarted with the help of [claude-artifacts-react](https://github.com/risonsimon/claude-artifacts-react) and [Claude.ai](https://claude.ai/).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.